Samsung/tizen-docs/docs/application/dotnet/guides/uix/stt.md

 <a name="basic_stt"></a>
 ## Basic STT Processes

-Using STT, you can:
+Using STT, you can accomplish the following tasks:

 -   Create a handle and register event handlers.
     -   Create an STT handle, which is used for distinguishing your application from other applications also using STT.
     -   [Get notifications on state changes](#set), language changes, recognition results, and errors by registered event handlers.
 -   Start, stop, and cancel recognition.
-    -   [Start recording the user voice](#option) by microphone and analyze the recorded data as text.
+    -   [Start recording the user's voice](#option) by microphone and analyze the recorded data as text.
     -   If you stop the recording manually, STT stops the recording and recognizes the sound data.
 The recognized text is then sent by the registered event handler.
     -   You also can set sounds which are played before STT recording starts or after it stops.
 -   Get the recognition result.